programminghistorian/ph-submissions/en/drafts/originals/reverse-engineering-born-digital-artefacts.md

 └────────┴─────────────────────────┴─────────────────────────┴────────┴────────┘
 ```

 The file signature `FF D8 FF E0` at the beginning confirms that it is a JPEG file.
 A PNG file, as another example, would start with `89 50 4E 47 0D 0A 1A 0A` [^12].
-We can also see metadata fields describing the image’s dimensions, colour depth, and encoding settings.
+We can also see metadata fields describing the image’s dimensions, color depth, and encoding settings.
 The bulk of the file contains compressed image data, which appears as a seemingly random string of hex values.

 #### Challenging "Screen Essentialism": The Hybrid Artifact